samoylenko/samoylenko.me/README.md

         working on a solution, and how to ensure consistency of that solution quality over time.
-    2. Adding security tests to the software development project and ensuring build does complete until these tests pass is one of the best ways to inject security requirements into development process.
+    2. Adding security tests to the software development project and ensuring build does not complete successfully until these tests pass is one of the best ways to inject security requirements into development process.

     By the way, if you used our advice above and started your project with Maven Quickstart archetype, you already have a sample test included in your